As a victim of a crime, you have the Right to attend the Initial Appearance hearing.

 You must deposit money in the parking meters Monday through Friday (Except Holidays) 8:00 a.m. to 5:00 p.m.
 Cost is $1.50 in change for 1 hour.

 You will need to enter the 4th Avenue Jail on Madison, between 3rd & 4th Avenues.
 There are metal doors on the building that say IA Court Viewing, Bonds & Fines.

 Once you enter the Lobby, you may call us directly on your cell phone so we can come out to prepare for court.
-If you do not have a cell phone, proceed to a bond window (after they have finished with a customer), inform the Clerk that you are a victim, here for court and they will call us.
+If you do not have a cell phone, there is a black phone on the wall that is labeled for Victim Use Only (there is no keypad).
+Pick up the phone and it will dial our office directly, at which time you can let us know that you are here for court.
+It is helpful if you have the Defendant information with you.
 You do not need to take a number or fill out a form in the Lobby.

 It is very important that you arrive a minimum of 30 minutes prior to court.
 This is necessary to prepare for your appearance.

 If you have an Order of Protection to be served, it can be Served at this same time.

 Initial Appearance Court is held at 4th Avenue Jail EVERY DAY, Including Holidays.

 County Initial Appearance court times are held every 3 hours - (2am, 5am, 8am, 11am, 2pm, 5pm, 8pm, 11pm)

 City of Phoenix Initial Appearance court times are 10am and 4pm

 NOTE: Not all individuals that are arrested and booked by Phoenix Police Department are seen by the City of Phoenix Initial Appearance court.
 It is important to call the Victims’ Assistance and Notification Unit (602-876-8276) to confirm an individual’s Initial Appearance court time.